frankmeza/frankmeza/src/pages/articles/2018-05-20---interview-questions-and-concepts-for-junior-developers/index.md

 This is what potential employers want to know... *can you keep up?* Are you able to take the *concepts* of programming with you into any coding situation you may find yourself in, and only then focus on implementation/syntax?

-> Solid Pseudo code knows no single syntax.
+> Solid pseudo code knows no single syntax.

-How can you prove that you know this? with a clear explanation of the underlying mechanics, which can only come from having a solid grasp of basic concepts.
+How can you prove that you have a good, working knowledge of this?
+With clear explanation of the underlying mechanics, which can only come from having a solid grasp of basic concepts.

 ### What Are these "basic concepts?"